mattermost/mattermost-developer-documentation/site/content/extend/plugins/best-practices.md

 See here for [server-specific best practices for plugins](/extend/plugins/server/best-practices/).
 Webapp-specific best practices are incoming.

-## How do I allow my plugin to be configured through the System Console?
+## How do I enable plugin configuration through the System Console?

 Once a plugin is installed, Administrators have access to the plugin's configuration page in the `System Console > Plugins` section.
 The settings that can be configured there must be defined in the plugin's manifest [setting schema](https://developers.mattermost.com/extend/plugins/manifest-reference/#settings_schema).
 The Web App supports several basic pre-defined settings type, i.e. `bool` and `dropwown`, for which it will provide the corresponding UI components to be able to properly configured in the System Console.